togrupe/dlive-midi-tools/README.md

 ### v2.8.3

-Maintenance Release
+Maintenance Release - Python 3.12 based binaries for all platforms

 #### New Features

 #### Improvements
-- Button size fixed
 - Apple-Silicon (arm64) version officially added
-- Build on python12 (macOS Intel, macOS Apple-Silicon, Windows)
+- Binaries build on Python 3.12 (macOS Intel & Apple-Silicon, Windows) to be more future proven
+- 3rd party libraries updated to be more future proven
 - Documentation improved

 #### Technical Limitations